narainsagar/awesome-codes/README.md

 ### List of projects currently exist in there:

 -> `CGPA Calculator (Computer Programming) - C++`

+NOTE: All the c and c++ projects are developed using `DevCpp Compiler` version: 4.9.9.2.
+You may can find/get the setup under the `Tools` folder in this directory.

+##### Setup & Tools:
+All are for Windows OS users.

+1. (`devcpp-4.9.9.2_setup.exe.zip`)[https://www.dropbox.com/s/2uofyetzhq2lpq3/devcpp-4.9.9.2_setup.exe.zip?dl=0]: extract it and install the setup.
+2. (`Dev-CppPortable.zip`)[https://www.dropbox.com/s/xdaqdxg3opoxrxa/Dev-CppPortable.zip?dl=0]: just extract it and use.

+##### eBooks:
+The directory `eBooks` contains all my programming & related ebooks collection..

 ## Contribute to my repo & wiki.